 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment defines a physical (PHY) layer and defines modifications to the medium access control (MAC) layer specifications that enables operation of a wake-up radio (WUR).
-The wake-up packets carry only control information.
-The reception of the wake-up packet by the WUR can trigger a transition of the primary connectivity radio (used for transfer of normal 802.11 packets) out of sleep.
-The WUR, used as a companion radio to the primary connectivity radiohas active receiver power consumption of less than one milliwatt.
+Scope of the project: This amendment defines a physical (PHY) layer specification and defines modifications to the medium access control (MAC) layer specification that enables operation of a wake-up radio (WUR).
+The wake-up frames carry only control information.
+The reception of the wake-up frame by the WUR can trigger a transition of the primary connectivity radio out of sleep.
+The WUR is a companion radio to the primary connectivity radio and meets the same range requirement as the primary connectivity radio.
+The WUR devices coexist with legacy IEEE 802.11 devices in the same band.
+The WUR has an expected active receiver power consumption of less than one milliwatt.

-This amendment defines operations for 2.4 GHz and 5 GHz bands.

-The new amendment enables coexistence with legacy IEEE 802.11 devices operating in the same band.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No.